Diffusing Essential Oils Around Babies and Toddlers

-I’ve quoted experts and linked to their sites where i can so you can read it for yourselves if you want more information.
+I’ve quoted experts and linked to their sites so you can read it for yourselves if you want more information.

 I’ve written a more general post about using essential oils on and around babies and toddlers…you can read it here.
 It covers how to safely add oils to bath water and lotion)

 Any post on this site may contain affiliate links.